Mayo stand and back table instruments for Umbilical Hernia Repair surgery setup

 Folded towels and a laparotomy drape will be used to drape the patient out.
 The bovie and suction need to be thrown off and attached to the drape.

-The surgeon will inject local, and then used a 15 blade to make incision.
-The bovie, Metz, debakeys, and adsons will be used to dissect down to the hernia.
-Allis clamps may be used on the surrounding tissue.
+The surgeon will begin by injecting local anesthetic into the surgical site.
+A 15 blade will then be used to make the initial incision.
+Once the incision is made, the bovie, Metz, debakeys, and adsons instruments will be used to carefully dissect down to the hernia.
+Allis clamps may be used to hold and manipulate surrounding tissue during the dissection.

-The hernia sac may be removed and sent to pathology.
+- Hernia sac removed and sent to pathology.